Interfacelab/ilab-media-tools/readme.txt

 == Changelog ==

+= 2.1.17 =
+* Added toggle to serve images from your storage provider using signed URLs (S3 only right now)

 = 2.1.16 =
 * Fix for image_intermediate_size for imgix URLs (thanks Tobias Alex-Petersen)
 * Fix for image scaling (thanks Tobias Alex-Petersen)